 The ocean domain presents a huge diversity of situation in the vertical.
 First the ocean surface is a time dependent surface (moving surface).
 Second the ocean floor depends on the geographical position, varying from more than 6,000 meters in abyssal trenches to zero at the coast.
 Last but not least, the ocean stratification exerts a strong barrier to vertical motions and mixing.
-Therefore, in order to represent the ocean with respect to the first point a space and time dependent vertical coordinate that follows the variation of the sea surface height e.g. an z^ -coordinate; for the second point, a space variation to fit the change of bottom topography e.g. a terrain-following or σ -coordinate that follows the isopycnal surfaces, e.g. an isopycnic coordinate.
+Therefore, in order to represent the ocean with respect to the first point a space and time dependent vertical coordinate that follows the variation of the sea surface height e.g. an z^ -coordinate; for the second point, a space variation to fit the change of bottom topography e.g. a terrain-following or σ -coordinate; and for the third point, one will be tempted to use a space and time dependent coordinate that follows the isopycnal surfaces, e.g. an isopycnic coordinate.

-In order to satisfy two or more constrains one can even be tempted to mixed these coordinate systems, as in HYCOM (mixture of z-coordinate at the surface, isopycnic coordinate in the ocean interior and σ at the ocean bottom) [?] or OPA (mixture of z-coordinate in vicinity the surface and steep topography areas and σ -coordinate elsewhere) [?] among others.
+In order to satisfy two or more constrains one can even be tempted to mixed these coordinate systems, as in HYCOM (mixture of z-coordinate at the surface, isopycnic coordinate in the ocean interior and σ at the ocean bottom) [Chassignet et al. 2003] or OPA (mixture of z-coordinate in vicinity the surface and steep topography areas and σ -coordinate elsewhere) [Madec et al. 1996] among others.

-In fact one is totally free to choose any space and time vertical coordinate by introducing an arbitrary vertical coordinate :
+In fact one is totally free to choose any space and time vertical coordinate by introducing an arbitrary vertical coordinate: